 Project Tin Can has concluded.
-Its successor is the Tin Can API project.
+Its successor is the Experience API (xAPI) project.

-ADL, through a 2011 Broad Area Announcement (BAA) with Rustici Software, researched an implementation approach to Next Generation SCORM as if there were no previous generation of SCORM.
-That is, if we were to start from scratch with the web infrastructure that exists today, how would we implement distributed learning that is interoperable and reusable?
+Through a 2011 Broad Area Announcement (BAA) with Rustici Software, ADL researched an implementation approach to Next Generation SCORM as if there were no previous generation of SCORM.
+That is, ADL sought to answer the question: if we were to start from scratch with the web infrastructure that exists today, how would we implement distributed learning that is interoperable and reusable?

-The answer was simple but powerful – “I did this”.
-The idea of describing learning experiences as “actor verb object” can describe traditional learning content or may go out to other forms of content not normally tracked.
-So whether “Jack completed the Chapter 5 Algebra exam” or “Jill experienced Fighter Pilot Training Simulation #17”, what happened can be tracked easily, but can also be re-aggregated with other learning experiences to create something larger and possibly more meaningful.
+The answer was simple but powerful – “I did this.”
+The idea of describing learning experiences as “actor verb object” can describe traditional learning content as well as other forms of content not normally tracked.
+So whether “Jack completed the Chapter 5 Algebra exam” or “Jill experienced Fighter Pilot Training Simulation #17,” what happened can be tracked easily, but can also be re-aggregated with other learning experiences to create something larger and possibly more meaningful.